beamer-bridge/beamer/docs/source/whitepaper.rst

 Charles can attempt to delay Bob's withdrawal by challenging its rightful claim.
 If Charles' stake on the rightful claim is sufficient to cover Bob's fee for L1 resolution, Bob will proceed with L1 resolution.
-If not, Bob can continue opening parallel claims until Charles no longer contest one of them, or there is enough cumulated stake form Charles on the multiple challenges for Bob to do an L1 resolution.
+If not, Bob can continue opening parallel claims until Charles no longer contest one of them, or there is enough accumulated stake from Charles on the multiple challenges for Bob to do an L1 resolution.
 In any case, Bob will be able to prove its rightful claim before Charles' claim reach the end of its period.